Executive Skills for Church Leaders

 All three levels run at the same time.
 This is due to our desire to create synergies between the participants as they join together in housing, meals and breaks while participating in different levels/classes.
-Level 1 is the prerequisite to Level 2 and 3.
+Level 1 is the prerequisite to Levels 2 and 3.

-Level 1 will include:
+Cohort 1 will include:

 - Finance - The Importance of Numbers